Mahek Bukhari: Murder-accused TikToker 'told a pack of lies' to police

 The barrister said Mahek told police the pair had been intending to travel to Nottingham but ended up in Leicester due to roadworks.

-When asked about Mr Hussain, the influencer said she had known him for three years and had his number as they had previously dated.
+When asked about Mr Hussain, the influencer claimed she had known him for three years and had his number as they had previously dated.

-She claimed he had been harassing and bullying her through her social media channels and demanded money to stop, and this was why they came to meet him at a Tesco car park in Hamilton, Leicester.
+She then claimed he had been harassing and bullying her through her social media channels and demanded money to stop, explaining this was why they came to meet him at a Tesco car park in Hamilton, Leicester.

+On the crash itself, she claimed the Skoda Fabia Mr Hussain and Mr Ijazuddin were in was "harassing" the blue Seat Leon but she did not see the impact.

+She added she was "praying and hoping" the people inside the silver car were OK and "burst into tears".

 The defendants are: